sjagoori/sjagoori/README.md

 />

 ### I’m currently working on:
-* [Musicle](https://github.com/sjagoori/musicle): an accessible music player for users suffering with muscular- and neuronal diseases
+* [Bloom](https://github.com/sjagoori/bloom): a social media platform for recovering cancer patients.
 * Biopic: a linkshortner and link bio using `Firebase`, written in `Next.js`

 ### Fun stats